Class Schedule

 The AHA’s BLS Course provides the foundation for saving lives from cardiac arrest.
 It teaches both single-rescuer and team basic life support skills for application in both prehospital and in-facility environments, with a focus on high-quality CPR and team dynamics.

-BLS Renewal for staff who hold current BLS for Healthcare Provider Card (not more than 30 days expired).
+BLS Renewal for staff who hold current AHA BLS for Healthcare Provider Card (not more than 30 days expired).

 The AHA’s PALS Course is for healthcare providers who respond to emergencies in infants and children.
 This course is designed to teach you the lifesaving skills required to be both a team member and a team leader in either an in-hospital or out-of-hospital setting.
 The goal of PALS is to improve the quality of care provided to seriously ill or injured children, resulting in improved outcomes.